Obsessed with Conformity

 I started to walk to the bathroom.

 He smiled sarcastically.
 “Really?
-You don’t think they’ll know what happened if you take a shower?”
+You don’t think they’ll know what happened if you take a shower in cologne?”

 I didn’t respond, and instead walked around him toward the bathroom.

-“That’s funny, Jimmy.”
-Jack said.
+“That’s funny, Jimmy,” he said.
 “Really funny.
 You know why it’s funny?
 It’s funny because it doesn’t matter.
 Today is a new day.”

-I shut the door and ran the water.
+I shut the door and ran water.
 I could hear Jack cleaning up the beer cans in the next room.
 I looked in the mirror.
-My eyes were completely bloodshot.
-There was no white left in them.
+My eyes were swollen and red.

 “Oh Jimmy.”
 Jack said from the other side of the paper-thin wall.
 “Oh Jimmy, Jimmy, Jimmy.”
 He paused.
 “We’ll get you right, yet.”

-I had one more relapse a few weeks later before eventually having an epiphany that would change my life forever.
-Twenty one years ago.
-Thank you, Jack.
+I had one more relapse a week later before eventually having an epiphany that would change my life forever.

 Something you said about sharing the other day.